vegaprotocol/specs/protocol/0080-SPOT-product_builtin_spot.md

 ### Sell Orders

 For a "sell" order to be considered valid, the party must have a sufficient amount of the `base_asset` in the relevant `general_account` to fulfil the size of the order.
-There is no need to consider trading fees when determining if a "sell" order is valid.
+There is no need to consider trading fees when determining if a "sell" order is valid.(<a name="0080-SP-FEES-001" href="#0080-SP-FEES-001">0080-SP-FEES-001</a>)

 If a "sell" order does not trade immediately (or only trades in part), an amount of the `base_asset` to cover the remaining size of the order should be transferred to a `holding_account` for the `base_asset`.
-If the order is cancelled or the size is reduced through an order amendment, funds should be released from the `holding_account` and returned to the `general_account`.
+If the order is cancelled or the size is reduced through an order amendment, funds should be released from the `holding_account` and returned to the `general_account`.(<a name="0080-SP-FEES-002" href="#0080-SP-FEES-002">0080-SP-FEES-002</a>)

-If a "sell" order incurs fees through trading (i.e. is the aggressor or trades in an auction), the necessary amount of the `quote_asset` to cover the fees incurred will be deducted from the amount of the `quote_asset` due to the party as a result of the sell of the `base_asset`.
+If a "sell" order incurs fees through trading (i.e. is the aggressor or trades in an auction), the necessary amount of the `quote_asset` to cover the fees incurred will be deducted from the amount of the `quote_asset` due to the party as a result of the sell of the `base_asset`.(<a name="0080-SP-FEES-003" href="#0080-SP-FEES-003">0080-SP-FEES-003</a>)

 ### Buy Orders

-As "buy" orders require a party to hold a sufficient amount of the `quote_asset` to cover possible fees, the individual cases where fees can be incurred must be considered.
+As "buy" orders require a party to hold a sufficient amount of the `quote_asset` to cover possible fees, the individual cases where fees can be incurred must be considered.(<a name="0080-SP-FEES-004" href="#0080-SP-FEES-004">0080-SP-FEES-004</a>)

 #### Continuous Trading

-For a "buy" order to be considered valid during continuous trading, the party must have a sufficient amount of the `quote_asset` in the `general_account` to cover the value of the trade as well as any possible fees incurred as a result of the order trading immediately (the aggressor).
+For a "buy" order to be considered valid during continuous trading, the party must have a sufficient amount of the `quote_asset` in the `general_account` to cover the value of the trade as well as any possible fees incurred as a result of the order trading immediately (the aggressor).(<a name="0080-SP-FEES-005" href="#0080-SP-FEES-005">0080-SP-FEES-005</a>)

-If a "buy" order does not trade immediately (or only trades in part), the necessary amount of the `quote_asset` to cover only the remaining size of the order should be transferred to a `holding_account` for the `quote_asset`.
-As the order can no longer be the aggressor during continuous trading there is no requirement to hold funds to cover fees.
-If the order is cancelled or the size is reduced through an order amendment, funds should be released from the `holding_account` and returned to the `general_account`.
+If a "buy" order does not trade immediately (or only trades in part), the necessary amount of the `quote_asset` to cover only the remaining size of the order should be transferred to a `holding_account` for the `quote_asset`(<a name="0080-SP-FEES-006" href="#0080-SP-FEES-006">0080-SP-FEES-006</a>).
+As the order can no longer be the aggressor during continuous trading there is no requirement to hold funds to cover fees(<a name="0080-SP-FEES-007" href="#0080-SP-FEES-007">0080-SP-FEES-007</a>).
+If the order is cancelled or the size is reduced through an order amendment, funds should be released from the `holding_account` and returned to the `general_account`.(<a name="0080-SP-FEES-008" href="#0080-SP-FEES-008">0080-SP-FEES-008</a>)

 #### Entering an Auction

-When entering an auction, for any open "buy" orders, the network must transfer additional funds from the parties `general_account` to the parties `holding_account` to cover any possible fees incurred as a result of the order trading in the auction.
-If the party does not have sufficient funds in their `general` account to cover this transfer, the order should be cancelled.
+When entering an auction, for any open "buy" orders, the network must transfer additional funds from the parties `general_account` to the parties `holding_account` to cover any possible fees incurred as a result of the order trading in the auction(<a name="0080-SP-AUC-001" href="#0080-SP-AUC-001">0080-SP-AUC-001</a>).
+If the party does not have sufficient funds in their `general` account to cover this transfer, the order should be cancelled(<a name="0080-SP-AUC-002" href="#0080-SP-AUC-002">0080-SP-AUC-002</a>).

-For a "buy" order to be considered valid during an auction, the party must have a sufficient amount of the `quote_asset` to cover the size of the order as well as any possible fees occurred as a result of the order trading in the auction.
+For a "buy" order to be considered valid during an auction, the party must have a sufficient amount of the `quote_asset` to cover the size of the order as well as any possible fees occurred as a result of the order trading in the auction(<a name="0080-SP-AUC-003" href="#0080-SP-AUC-003">0080-SP-AUC-003</a>).

-If the fee rates change for whatever reason within an auction, the amount required to cover fees must be recalculated and the necessary amount transferred to or released from the `holding_account`.
+If the fee rates change for whatever reason within an auction, the amount required to cover fees must be recalculated and the necessary amount transferred to or released from the `holding_account`(<a name="0080-SP-FEES-009" href="#0080-SP-FEES-009">0080-SP-FEES-009</a>).

 #### Exiting an Auction

-When exiting an auction, for any orders which are still open, the funds held in the parties `holding_account` to cover the possible fees can be released to the parties `general_account` so the only amount remaining in the `holding_account` is enough to cover the value of the order.
+When exiting an auction, for any orders which are still open, the funds held in the parties `holding_account` to cover the possible fees can be released to the parties `general_account` so the only amount remaining in the `holding_account` is enough to cover the value of the order(<a name="0080-SP-AUC-004" href="#0080-SP-AUC-004">0080-SP-AUC-004</a>).

 ## 8. Auctions